18F/join.tts.gsa.gov/pages/compensation-and-benefits.md

-Use this [OPM General Schedule (GS) Salary Calculator](https://www.opm.gov/policy-data-oversight/pay-leave/salaries-wages/2017/general-schedule-gs-salary-calculator/) to help you understand how GS level, step, and locality affect compensation.
+Use this [OPM General Schedule (GS) Salary Calculator](https://www.opm.gov/policy-data-oversight/pay-leave/salaries-wages/2017/general-schedule-gs-salary-calculator/) to help you understand how GS level, step and locality affect compensation.
 The annual salary cap for all GS employees is $164,200 per year.
 You cannot be offered more than this under any circumstance.

-## Raises and bonuses
+### Raises and Bonuses

 A step increase is the most common kind of raise for GS employees, and the amount of time between step increases is dependent on the step.
 As a